 There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.
 The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical but inconclusive signs may have been noticed.
-In these circumstances, staff will try to give the pupil the opportunity to talk.
+In these circumstances, Staff should share any concerns they have about a child with the Designated Safeguarding Lead.
+However, it should be remembered 'that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+This should not prevent staff from having a professional curiosity and contacting the DSL.

 The signs they have noticed may be due to a variety of factors, for example a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
 It is fine for staff to ask the pupil if they are okay or if they can help in any way.